spiral/docs/docs/en/advanced/serializer.md

 ### Registering a new Serializer

-There are two ways to register a custom serializer in the Spiral Framework:
+There are two ways to register a custom serializer:

+:::: tabs
+::: tab Registry
-1. Using the `Spiral\Serializer\SerializerRegistryInterface`:
+Using the `Spiral\Serializer\SerializerRegistryInterface`:

 ```php
 namespace App\Application\Bootloader;